- Prayer and Worship

 Young Adult Prayer Service for Faithful Citizenship

 Organizing a special prayer service for young adults with an emphasis on Faithful Citizenship would be a great way to involve young Catholics outside Sunday worship.
-Prayer services can be held around national holidays or memorials (Memorial Day, Independence Day, September 11) or certain feast days of saints who are associated with civic life or with one or more of the various issues important to Catholic voters.
+Prayer services can be held around national holidays or memorials (Memorial Day, Independence Day, etc.) or certain feast days of saints who are associated with civic life or with one or more of the various issues important to Catholic voters.

 Young Adult Mini-Conference

 Consider hosting a one-day mini-conference for area young adults using Forming Consciences for Faithful Citizenship as a guide.
 The conference format, as opposed to the retreat format, is more informational and networking focused.
 If you are working at a college campus ministry, you could collaborate with nearby universities and their campus ministries.
 This activity would be great for busy young adults who cannot commit to a weekend retreat.
 The flow of the conference would be determined by the leaders; however, the sections could be easily adapted from the Faithful Citizenship statement.
 Scripture readings and discussion questions related to different sections of the statement are also available in the Adult Faithsharing Sessions at www.faithfulcitizenship.org in the “Parishes and Schools” section.
 Local speakers, experts, and Catholic leaders would be excellent presenters, and a mini-conference might easily appeal to young adults outside of the parish community.
 Consider reaching out to Catholic Charities organizations, diocesan offices, and other Catholic leaders from religious orders as potential guest speakers/workshop presenters.